imfatant/test/README.md

     Switch -A maps ArduPilot's "Console" serial port (SERIAL0, default 115200) to a protocol, IP address and port number of one's choosing.
 For example, this allows me to have MAVLink data coming over WiFi for test purposes.
 Really useful, especially since it seems to be reliably auto-sensed by ground control station software like Mission Planner and QGroundControl.

-    Switch -B maps ArduPilot's "GPS" serial port (SERIAL3, default 57600) to the BBBlue's UART2 (the UART marked 'GPS' on the board itself).
+    Switch -B maps ArduPilot's "GPS" serial port (SERIAL3, default 57600) to the BBBlue's UART2 (the UART confusingly marked 'GPS' on the board itself).
 For example, I have a u-blox NEO-M8P connected to UART2.

     Other possibilities exist, namely: